omerAF/CTFs/asiactf_finals_2021/jsss/README.md

 }
 ```

-The path we give to the `readFile` is read from anyway, **even if the path contains `flag`**.
+The path we give to the `readFile` function is read from anyway, **even if the path contains `flag`**.
 That means, that even if we can't read the contents of `/flag.txt` directly, we can still invoke the creation of a file descriptor by running `readFile('/flag.txt')`.
 We won't be able to get the output, but it would create a file descriptor pointing to `/flag.txt`, in the `nodejs` process.

 So the plan is: